allen2207153/DX12/README.md

 # DX12
- Use Directx12 for learn 3D grapgic
+ Use Directx12 for learn 3D graphic